bjin01/salt-sap-patching/README.md

 * start pacemaker, unset maintenance mode in pacemaker, clear location contraints(cli-ban)
 * move msl_resource from primary SAP HANA System Replication site to the secondary site

+__Skills required:__
+Good knowledge about how to configure pacemaker cluster Good knowledge about SUSE SAP HANA SR Scale-up cluster setup Good knowledge about salt states and modules
+Knowledge about how to use SUSE Manager

 __Technical prerequisites:__
 * SLES-for-SAP SLES15SP3
 * Software pattern ha_sles, sap-hana installed